Band-structure effects on superconductivity in Hubbard models: Results

-Given that many different types of order appear to be in close competition in the cuprates, so that the various orders are more ``intertwined\cite{berg-09njp115004}'' than simply ``competing," it may not be possible to unambiguously define the extent to which the pseudo-gap reflects precursor pairing correlations versus the effect of an actual or incipient density-wave order.
-On the basis of the weak-coupling analysis, we are able to highlight an important inconsistency with a viewpoint that attributes the pseudo-gap {\em entirely} to a non-superconducting competing order: Suppose, that the pseudo-gap arose entirely from some form of particle-hole ordering---for example, from $(\pi,\pi)$-density-wave order.
-The fact that the pseudo-gap eliminates states near the $M$ points in the BZ, i.e., precisely the states that most strongly contribute to the $d_{x^2-y^2}$ pairing, certainly leads to a suppression of T$_c$, as is clear in the model calculation shown in Fig.~\ref{dwpairing08}.
+Suppose, that the pseudo-gap arose entirely from some form of particle-hole ordering---for example, from $(\pi,\pi)$-CDW order.
+The fact that the pseudo-gap eliminates states near the $X$ points in the BZ, i.e., precisely the states that most strongly contribute to the $d_{x^2-y^2}$ pairing, certainly leads to a suppression of $T_c$, as is clear in the model calculation shown in Fig.~\ref{dwpairing08}.
 It also leads to a {\it change in symmetry} of the dominant order parameter.
-Indeed, in the model considered, the dominant instability switches from $d_{x^2-y^2}$- to $d_{xy}$-wave superconductivity~\footnote{We find that for SDW, the pairing symmetry remains to be $d_{x^{2}-y^{2}}$ even after the antinodal portion of the Fermi surface is gapped out.
-However, there is no evidence of SDW in the pseudo-gap regime.} once the CDW order is strong enough to open a complete antinodal gap.
+Indeed, in the model considered, the dominant instability switches from $d_{x^2-y^2}$- to $d_{xy}$-wave superconductivity once the CDW order is strong enough to open a complete antinodal gap.
 No such change in symmetry has been seen in the cuprates.